 (not chatbots)

-AI Tutor trained on course content provides personalized guidance throughout your learning.
+Our AI tutor is trained on course content to provide personalized guidance throughout the week.

-1 week of structured daily learning: 30-minute preparation + 90-minute live sessions + 60-minute application work with Harvard Data Science Review faculty, personalized AI tutoring support and teaching assistants working in industry.
+1 week of structured daily learning: 30-minute preparation + 90-minute live sessions + 60-minute application work with Harvard Data Science Review Board Members and Authors, personalized AI tutoring support and teaching assistants working in the industry.

 A progressive 1-week journey from AI history and foundations to strategic clarity, with each day building your personalized AI strategy and use case definition through structured learning sequences.